Why did the Provisional Government last for only 8 months, March–November 1917

 |

 Events of the Provisional Government March The Provisional Government was faced by massive problems (inflation, hunger, peasant riots, war, Bolshevik and Tsarist revolutionaries).
 The Petrograd Soviet issued Order No. 1 – workers and soldiers must obey the Provisional Government only if the Soviet agrees.
 However, the Soviets were still controlled by the Mensheviks (moderate Communists).
 April The German government smuggled the Bolshevik leader Lenin back into Russia.
 He published his manifesto: the ‘April Theses’.
 Riots; the Provisional Government took in some Socialist/Menshevik from the Soviet ('First Coalition') June Failure of the June military offensive against Austria.
 July Riots 16-20 July – the July Days – were defeated; the Bolshevik leaders were arrested and Pravda closed down.
 The First Coalition collapsed, and on 24 July Kerensky formed a 'Second Coalition' with some Socialist/Menshevik from the Soviet; the government confirmed freedom of speech, and the rght to form trade unions and strike.
 September The monarchist General Kornilov revolted (10-13 September), but was defeated ... by Bolshevik forces.
-The Second Coalition collapsed; Kerenksy patched together a 'Pre-Parliament' (14 October) including Kadets and landowners, postponed elections and land reform, and dismissed the Duma.
+The Second Coalition collapsed; Kerenksy patched together a 'Pre-Parliament' (14 October) including Kadets and landowners, postponed elections and land reform, and dismissed the Duma – he was accused of preparing to become a dictator.
 Septermber-October The Bolsheviks took control in the Soviets of many cities,including the Petrograd Soviet (Trotsky became its President).
 Bolshevik Revolution.

 |